Chapter Advisory Board Elected Positions

-Each officer is elected for a one year term.
-The President may not serve more than four (4) consecutive years.
-Terms run from January through December in a calendar year.
+Each officer is elected for a one-year term and may not serve more than four terms per position.
+The President may not serve more than four (4) consecutive terms.
+Terms run from January 1st through December 31st.

 American Sewing Guild Advisory Board Appointed Positions

-Neighborhood Group Leader Coordinators
+Neighborhood Group Leader Coordinator

 Support and Encouragement

 Marsha Minten - Newsletter EditorIf the old lace-up sewing cards for children count as sewing, then I started sewing before I started school.
 My first formal lesson on a sewing machine that wasn't my mother's 1930 Singer was in a 7th Grade sewing class that had just received brand new machines.
 And I proceeded to stitch through my thumb the first day of class.
 However, that didn't stop my curiosity for sewing nor was it my last "incident".
 Unfortunately, over the years, my work life lead me away from sewing.
 After 20 years in retail sales [remember Lipman's and Meier & Frank] I had a midlife wake-up and went back to school for Graphic Design.
 Even with the opportunity to do something creative every day, I really missed sewing and I had been looking for a charity sewing connection.
 These two things lead me to the ASG website and all the local Neighborhood Groups.
 I was very lucky to grow up surrounded by the talented women in my family, church, and community who were generous in sharing their love of sewing.
 The very first Neighborhood Group I attended felt just like home.